Giuseppe Tomasi, Prince of Lampedusa, loves his mum. When she says ‘come’, he comes, when she says ‘go’, he goes.

 Eventually, Giuseppe obtains a family meeting to introduce his new wife.
 Princess Beatrice demands that the couple settles in the family palace in Palermo.
 Can Licy abandon her Baltic castle and her patients, renounce her beloved profession and live under the shadow of her Sicilian mother-in-law, with whom she must share her husband?

 Of course not.
 She tries, bless her, but she can’t.
 Like all couples, Giuseppe and Licy have to find a solution that works for them.
-Even if it makes the talk of the city, even if people around them don’t understand.
+Even if it makes them the talk of the city, even if people around them don’t understand.
 Licy spends most of the year up in her Baltic estate, while Giuseppe stays in Palermo with his mum and reaches her only for the summer.
-Then WWII arrives and things get even more messy.
+Then, WWII arrives and things get even more messy.
 Licy leaves the Baltic and joins her husband and her mother-in-law in Sicily.
 Bombs half-destroy the ancestral palace but Princess Beatrice insists on returning there and dies soon after.

 Licy and Giuseppe buy another palace, restore it, and move in together.
 Finally.
 Being the kind of people they are, they carry on doing the things they love: Giuseppe continues to attend regular meetings with other intellectuals in various cafes of the city, and Licy starts a psychoanalysis practice in Palermo, while in the evenings she tries – unsuccessfully– to reproduce Russian dishes.
 Their schedules mean that they don’t cross each other much during the day but, hey, who cares?
 They’re already the most unconventional couple in Palermo.
-But they love each other.
+And they love each other.

 Giuseppe dies in 1957, only a few months before his novel, Il Gattopardo (The Leopard) is finally published and gathers immense success and posthumous literary prizes.